matthewsides/RebootGames-Policies-And-Procedures/README.md

 A risk assessment is a careful examination of what, in the workplace, could cause harm to people; to facilitate an evaluation of any precautions in place and whether further preventative measures are required.
 Risk assessment is a pro-active process by which; Hazards are identified, the risks associated with the hazard are evaluated, appropriate methods to eliminate or control the hazard evaluated.

-• Identify Hazards: walk around the work place, look at work activities, location, equipment used, exposure to substances, considering recent events and speak to staff, managers and students;
+• Identify Hazards: walk around the work place, look at work activities, location, equipment used, considering recent events and speak to staff, managers and students;

-• Evaluate the risks: What controls are in place?, Is the remaining risk acceptable?, Are further precautions required to eliminate or reduce the risk further?;
+• Evaluate the risks: What controls are in place?, Is the remaining risk acceptable?, Are further precautions required to eliminate or reduce the risk further?:

 • Record and archive the findings, communicating assessments to staff and any other person(s) affected by the work activities;

+• Review assessments: Assessments should be reviewed every 2 years, or earlier, if it is suspected that the assessment is no longer valid.

+Risk assessment in regards to information is checking what information could cause potential harm to the company or a persons image; to facilitate an evaluation of any precautions in place and whether further preventative measures are required.

+• Identify important information: Browse through documents, data bases, papers, etc. Considering the importance and impact of the information;

+• Outline risks or potentional risks: What is feasible?;

+• Evaluate the risks : What controls are in place?, Is the remaining risk acceptable?, Are further precautions required to eliminate or reduce the risk further?;

+• Record and archive the findings, communicating assessments to staff and any other person(s) to either put prevental measures in place or allievate the situation.

 • Review assessments: Assessments should be reviewed every 2 years, or earlier, if it is suspected that the assessment is no longer valid.